-I barely scrape buy as it is.
-A second job isn’t really an option, as my first job has such long and weird hours.
+I barely scrape by as it is.
+A second job really isn’t an option, as my first job has such long and weird hours.
 What in the world can I do?
 I have no savings, no emergency fund, and at this time, little to no hope.
 Help me?

 — Owen in Colorado

-These are certainly trying times for you.
+These are certainly trying times for you, Owen.
 The stress, pressure, and emotional toll must be immense.
 You’re probably feeling trapped, pulled, and hopeless.
 Those are all normal feelings in this type of situation.

 Defaulting on your private loans has significant consequences.
 It will increase your balances.
 You may be threatened with – or actually experience – legal action.
 But at its core, this is just a math problem, and unless the private student loan lenders are willing to work with you, then the math makes no sense.

 You will eventually default, so why not approach this with a plan and prepare for it?
-That would be the logically smart thing to do.
+That would be the logical thing to do.